MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

     :::image type="content" source="media/MDE-new.png" alt-text="Th display of a Microsoft Defender for Endpoint application on a mobile device" lightbox="media/MDE-new.png":::

-4. At this stage the device is successfully onboarded onto Defender for Endpoint on Android.
+4. At this point, the device is successfully onboarded onto Defender for Endpoint on Android.
 You can verify this on the [Microsoft Defender portal](https://security.microsoft.com) by navigating to the **Device Inventory** page.

     :::image type="content" source="media/9fe378a1dce0f143005c3aa53d8c4f51.png" alt-text="The Microsoft Defender for Endpoint portal" lightbox="media/9fe378a1dce0f143005c3aa53d8c4f51.png":::